US: Two members of Kennedy family dead in canoe accident | DW | 04.04.2020

 Former Maryland Governor Kathleen Kennedy Townsend — mother to Maeve and grandmother to Gideon — said the search had turned from "rescue to recovery," as any hope of finding the pair alive dwindled.

 Maeve Kennedy McKean worked as an adviser for President Barack Obama.
-Tragedy has stalked the Kennedy family: Both Maeve’s father and granduncle were assassinated and John F. Kennedy Jnr. and his wife Carolyn died in a plane crash.
+Tragedy has stalked the Kennedy family: Both Maeve’s father and granduncle were assassinated, and John F. Kennedy Jr. and his wife, Carolyn, died in a plane crash.

 Every evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.